 I must admit, I think the vanity should have stayed in my bedroom.
 One day I will have one!

-The gilding give it that extra soft touch and I even added it to the chair spindles and legs to tie it all in.
+Finally, the gilding give it that extra soft touch.
+And, I even added it to the chair spindles and legs to tie it all in.

 I hope that you’ve not only enjoyed this makeover, but also found that you can make yourself your own very unique home.
 Searching and finding ways to blend the pieces you find all together makes it fun!
 It’s all about creating a style that suits you.
 Thank you, Shelly, for giving me the honor of working on your vanity set.